SSH File Transfer Protocol (SFTP) support for Azure Blob Storage

 SSH key pairs

 A public-private key pair is the most common form of authentication for Secure Shell (SSH).
 The private key is secret and should be known only to the local user.
 The public key is stored in Azure.
-When an SSH client connects to the storage account using a local user identity, it sends a message with the private key and signature.
+When an SSH client connects to the storage account using a local user identity, it sends a message with the public key and signature.
 Azure validates the message and checks that the user and key are recognized by the storage account.
 To learn more, see Overview of SSH and keys.

 If you choose to authenticate with private-public key pair, you can either generate one, use one already stored in Azure, or provide Azure the public key of an existing public-private key pair.
+You can have a maxiumum of 10 public keys per local user.

 In the current release, you can specify only container-level permissions.
 Directory-level permissions aren't supported.
 You can choose which containers you want to grant access to and what level of access you want to provide (Read, Write, List, Delete, and Create).
 Those permissions apply to all directories and subdirectories in the container.
 You can grant each local user access to as many as 100 containers.
 Container permissions can also be updated after creating a local user.
 The following table describes each permission in more detail.